 But as many listeners know, The Clash were really only a punk band for an album-and-a-half if you apply the purist three-minute, three-chord limit test.
 They shattered every expectation imaginable with the release of London Calling, then doubled down on musical diversity on the six sides of Sandinista!
 Not all of their wanderings proved to be successful, but the refusal to settle for same-o, same-o is a character trait I find admirable in anyone, especially in an artist.

 One thing that never changed with The Clash was their absolute commitment to social justice and human rights.
-Their songs could be satiric, blatant or incredibly moving but always focused on the place of the human being in an often indifferent, mean-spirited, short-sighted society.
+Their songs could be satiric, blatant or incredibly moving but always championed the little people in their struggle against an often indifferent, mean-spirited power structure.

 The Clash could make you laugh or make you cry out in rage, but they rarely failed to elicit a reaction.
 While I’ve never been one for nostalgia and was born too late to see them in their prime, I mourn over the meteoric brevity of their time together, the piss-poor parental timing that denied me a chance to see them live and the far too early loss of Joe Strummer.

 There’s never been another band quite like The Clash.